Project-OMOTES/timescale-prototype/README.md

 It also prevents many chunks from being created as all profiles are kept together in the same chunk.
 Each chunk will host data for ~1 year (perhaps a couple).
 Assuming a double precision (8 bytes) is used for 15 minute intervals, we would expect ~35.040 data points per profile per asset per year which amounts to ~275 KB per profile per asset per year of data.
+Also we need to account for the asset id which is 32 bytes and the datetime which is 8 bytes, both per data point.
+This equals to 1,34MB per asset per year.
 TimescaleDB reckons to keep chunk sizes smaller than 25% of PostgreSQL RAM allocation but still as large as possible to prevent chunks from being swapped in and out.
-All in all, this leads to 2 considerations: 1) Utilize a single hypertable for all profiles within an ESDL and 2) Set the (chunk) time interval of the hypertable to 1 years.
+All in all, this leads to 2
+considerations: 1) Utilize a single hypertable for all profiles within an ESDL and 2) Set the (chunk) time interval of the hypertable to 1 years.

 See https://www.timescale.com/blog/timescale-cloud-tips-testing-your-chunk-size/ for chunk size recommendations.